originphp/website/source/docs/model/validation.md

         parent::initialize($config);

         $this->validate('email',[
-          'email' => [ // the key for each validation rule is not important 'rule' => 'email',
+          'email' => [ // the key for each validation rule is NOT important 'rule' => 'email',
             'message' => 'Thats not a real email address' ]